jtoppins/dct/doc/03-designer.md

 				["aa"] = 10,
 			}

-See "Payload Limits" section for further details.
+See [Payload Limits](#payload-limits) section for further details.

+### Asset Types

+_TODO: describe what each asset type means in the context of DCT and how losing an asset of a given type would manipulate the overall battlespace.
+This could be combined with the specific asset examples below._

 ### Template and Asset Examples